 Topping the golf ball is usually a beginner problem and can be very frustrating.
-The most common cliché I hear golfers say is I need to keep my head down and then I'll stop topping the golf ball.
+I hear a lot of golfers say that they need to keep their head down and then they'll stop topping the golf ball.
 However, trying to keep your head down is not really the right solution to this problem.

 When a golfer tops the golf ball, their club head is hitting only a top portion of the golf ball and not the whole ball.
 The idea is we want the club head to hit the whole ball, that's how it goes up in the air correctly.